blizzardengle/team-3-cit-261/SANDBOX/jesus-ruiz/personal/Local Storage - code topic 2/README.md

 # Modified list with objects (Programming level: Moderate)
-This is a modified version of Jesus Arredondo's teaching topic where he demonstrated DOM manipulation and Javascript objects.
-This uses a stack to store the list.
+This is the example using local storage to store the list of name generated - I have used Christopher Keer's code and included local storage